-- Figure 4 shows a general view of the whole cartridge. - Figure 5 shows the top side of the case.
+Figure 4 shows a general view of the whole cartridge.

+Figure 5 shows the top side of the case.

-- Figure 7 shows the rear side of the case. - Figure 8 shows the bottom side of the case. - Figure 8a shows an enlarged partial view of figure 8. - Figure 9 shows the side of the case. - Figure 10 shows an enlarged cross-section of leader block opening. - Figure 11 shows an enlarged view of a location notch. - Figure 12 shows a detail view of the opening in the case. - Figure 13 shows an enlarged partial cross-section of the cartridge in the non-operating position. - Figure 14 shows an enlarged view of the cartridge button. - Figure 15 shows the same cross-section as figure 15 but of a cartridge in the operating position. - Figure 16 shows schematically the teeth of the toothed rim. - Figure 17 shows two views of the leader block. - Figure 18 shows the attachment of the tape to the leader block. - Figure 19 shows the leader block inserted into the case.
+Figure 6 shows the front side of the case.
+Figure 7 shows the rear side of the case.
+Figure 8 shows the bottom side of the case.
+Figure 8a shows an enlarged partial view of figure 8.
+Figure 9 shows the side of the case.
+Figure 10 shows an enlarged cross-section of leader block opening.
+Figure 11 shows an enlarged view of a location notch.
+Figure 12 shows a detail view of the opening in the case.
+Figure 13 shows an enlarged partial cross-section of the cartridge in the non-operating position.
+Figure 14 shows an enlarged view of the cartridge button.
+Figure 15 shows the same cross-section as figure 15 but of a cartridge in the operating position.
+Figure 16 shows schematically the teeth of the toothed rim.
+Figure 17 shows two views of the leader block.
+Figure 18 shows the attachment of the tape to the leader block.
+Figure 19 shows the leader block inserted into the case.

-10.1 Overall dimensions (figures 6 and 7)
+10.1 Overall dimensions (figures 5 and 7)